hkcert-ctf/CTF-Challenges/CTF-2022/README.md

 This repo contains all challenges from HKCERT CTF 2022, including those are not by Black Bauhinia.

-Thank you to HKCERT and all authors for publicizing challenges in this repository!
+Thank you to all authors for publicizing challenges in this repository!

 And most importantly, a big thank you to all the participants!